Bizarro: Subject A-0

-Five years ago, Lex Luthor, intending to create his personal army of Supermen, attempted to splice Superman's DNA with human DNA and injected it into a teenage test subject named Bobby.
+Five years ago, Lex Luthor, intending to create his personal army of Supermen, attempted to splice Superman's DNA with human DNA and injected it into a teenage test subject named Bobby who had been bullied over his glasses and braces.
 Instead, he transforms into a hulking white-skinned monster with cryonic vision, incendiary breath, and immunity to Kryptonite which is labeled "Subject A-0".
 Deducing his weakness, Luthor hits him with concentrated solar radiation that oversaturates his cells and kills him.
 Luthor then takes samples of the creature to continue his experiment, deciding to clone a purely Kryptonian body.
 Five years later, a capsule labeled B-0 is shown.

 Subject B-0

 After the Crime Syndicate takes over the world, Luthor releases Subject B-0, though his transformation is only halfway through.
 Luthor commands B-0 to murder a security guard as a test.
 B-0 initially ignores the order but kills the guard after the guard threatens Luthor with a gun.
 Luthor realizes that B-0 will not commit murder but will protect Luthor as he seems to view him as a father figure.
 Luthor is pleased and decides to use the imperfect clone in his plan to take the Syndicate down.
 Later, when Luthor and his team of villains pass through a tunnel, B-0 is revealed to be afraid of darkness.
 Luthor tries to comfort him with a story about his own fears, but ultimately wonders whether the clone was a waste of time; B-0 then speaks his first words, "Bizarro... try", much to Luthor's surprise.
 Though initially doubtful, Luthor grows truly fond of "Bizarro", who proves to be a powerful asset throughout the event.

 During the final confrontation against the Earth-3 invaders, Bizarro battles Mazahs, the alternate version of Luthor himself; although he initially has the upper hand, Bizarro is fatally wounded and left to die.
 Luthor desperately tries to fix him, to no avail, and they share a sorrowful goodbye.
 Enraged over the death of Bizarro, Lex Luthor murders his Earth-3 counterpart, avenging Bizarro.
-After the battle is over, Luthor restarts the cloning process; when one of his scientists states it should take about ten years to fully develop a perfect Kryptonian clone, Luthor corrects him by saying it will take only five years, revealing he truly intends to create a perfect copy of Bizarro.
+After the battle is over, Luthor restarts the cloning process; when one of his scientists states it should take about ten years to fully develop a perfect Kryptonian clone, Luthor corrects him by saying it will take only five years, revealing he intends to create a perfect copy of Bizarro.